c4cs/c4cs.github.io/_commands/tools/xclip.md

 ##### Break it down

 We can specify which X selection to use.
 The default is "primary".
 Other options are "secondary" and "clipboard". "clipboard" means the system clipboard.
-Thus, in the upper example, we can use Ctrl+Shift+v to paste the result later.
+Thus, in the upper example, we can use <kbd>Ctrl+Shift+v</kbd> to paste the result later.

 ##### To make life easier

-As mentioned, '-selection clipboard' is more convenient than default setting, making an alias can make the life much easier:
+As mentioned, `-selection clipboard` is more convenient than default setting, making an alias can make the life much easier:

 ~~~ bash
 alias xclip='xclip -selction clipboard'